Sixth grade: Italy

 In Italy, Grade 6 is the first year of secondary or middle school (called "Scuola secondaria di primo grado").
-Students are 11-12 years old.
+Students are 11–12 years old.

 Kenya

 In Kenya, the sixth grade is the 6th and last year of primary school in the CBC system.
-In the 844 system, there are 8 years in total of primary school.
-Students are usually 10 or 11 in this grade.
+In the 844 system, there are 8 years in primary school.
+Students are usually 10–11 in this grade.

 Kuwait

-In Kuwait, Grade 6 can be the first year of middle school but it can also be the final year of elementary school (depending on the education system in place).
+In Kuwait, Grade 6 can be the first year of middle school, but it can also be the final year of elementary school (depending on the education system in place).

 Laos

 In Laos, Grade 6 is the first year of middle school.

 Malaysia

 In Malaysia, the equivalent is Year 6 also known as Standard 6, as the Malaysia academic year starts in January.
 Before 2021, students will sit for an important exam called Ujian Penilaian Sekolah Rendah (UPSR), which translates from Malay into English as "Low/Elementary School Assessment Test", before graduating from elementary education.
 Now students take the newly implemented exam, called Ujian Akhir Sesi Akademik (UASA), or "End of Academic Session Exam", which runs until Form 3.
 Standard 6 is the final primary/elementary school year before embarking into secondary /high school (Form 1).
-In Malaysia, primary education are commonly broken down into primary school and secondary school.
+In Malaysia, primary education is commonly broken down into primary school and secondary school.